TopRamen95/App_dev_learn/README.md

 in class the first letter and mid letter is capitalized but in function everything is smaller.

 instead of "/" we can also use initialRoute parameter.

+To add any media like video or photos you have to create a folder in root folder name it as assets and go to pubspec.yaml and near assets add the path of the assets folder with a / beside it

+sized box behaves same like container in html

+To create a login form you can use textformfield() method.
+You can decorate as per you want using decoration method and using InputDecorations method.